MicrosoftDocs/windows-iotcore-docs/windows-iotcore/release-notes/commercial/CreatorsUpdate.md

 keywords: windows iot, Creators Update, release notes
 ---

-# Release Notes for Windows 10 IoT Core
+# Creators Update Release Notes for Windows 10 IoT Core
 Build Number 15063.
 April 2017

 Windows 10 IoT Core enables development of embedded or dedicated-purpose devices and is the choice for the OEMs and developers building Windows solutions for small devices.